Author: Page 1 of 2

 How do you report a fake web site?

-If you find a site you think is fake the take a few moments if you can to report it to the National Cyber Security Site, click the image below.
+If you find a site you think is fake then take a moment if you can, and report it to the National Cyber Security Site, click the image below.
 It only takes a few minutes and may stop someone being fooled and scammed by these sites.

-Hertfordshire Police Warn Residents of Increase in Scammers Phone Calls
+Hertfordshire Police Warn Residents of an Increase in Scammers Phone Calls

 Scam Alert